Will my skin ever heal?

 The same uncertainty can exist when eczema suddenly becomes more severe or stops responding to treatments that once worked.
 When your skin changes in ways you don’t recognise, it can feel frightening and isolating.

-If you’re in that place right now, wondering whether your skin will recover, you’re not alone.
+If you’re in that place right now, wondering whether your skin will recover, please know you’re not alone.

 Before I even began TSW, I had already been told my skin would never recover from severe eczema.